Removing Noise, not Finding Gold: Quality Filtering for Large-Scale Pretraining: Classifier-based Quality Filtering

 We describe the Classifier-based Quality-Filtering (CQF) method as it is used in the literature and in this paper.
 CQF takes as inputs a high-quality (HQ) dataset, $D_{\mathrm{\mathrm{HQ}}}$, a pretraining dataset that is generally of low quality, $D_{\mathrm{\mathrm{LQ}}}$, and a selection fraction $k$ between $0$ and $100\%$.

-\textbf{Low-quality (LQ) dataset.} This is a standard pretraining set, which, in the context of LLM pretraining, contains curated documents gathered from a large web crawl spanning diverse data sources.
+\textbf{Low-quality (LQ) dataset.} This is a standard pretraining set, which, in the context of LLMs, contains curated documents gathered from a large web crawl spanning diverse data sources.
 While the dataset is huge---containing enough tokens to train large models without repetitions---it also includes many low-quality, badly formatted, or uninformative documents.
-The overall goal of data selection is to select a subset of this LQ set that leads to better model performance.
-In this paper, we take RedPajama-V2 as our LQ set, which contains 32T tokens.
+The overall goal of data selection is to find a subset of this LQ set that leads to better model performance.
+In this paper, we take RedPajama-V2 as our LQ set, which contains 32T tokens spanning multiple languages.

 \textbf{High-quality (HQ) dataset.} This is a high-quality dataset made of documents from a highly curated source.
 These documents are well formatted, have relevant content and are sometimes manually annotated.
-They can be data coming from proofread websites such as Wikipedia, or sentences generated by a sufficiently good language model.
-However, the HQ dataset is typically quite small and insufficient on its own to train a model.
+They can be pretraining or instruction following data coming from humans, or sentences generated by a sufficiently good language model.
+However, the HQ set itself is typically too small to train a model on.
 Instead, it serves two key purposes to guide the data selection process: 1) as a target for selection, where data in the LQ set that resemble the HQ set are considered high quality, and 2) as a benchmark to evaluate the effectiveness of data selection, with models achieving low loss on this dataset considered to be performing well. \autoref{tab:positive_datasets} gives an overview of HQ sets used in this work.

 CQF is a widely used method for data selection that filters data from the LQ set, guided by the HQ set.
-We now describe its practical implementation, which is illustrated in \autoref{fig:pipeline}.
+We now describe its practical implementation, illustrated in \autoref{fig:pipeline}.

 \textbf{Embedding.} Each document in the HQ and LQ datasets is embedded in a vector space $\mathbb{R}^p$.
 Since the whole LQ set has to be embedded, the embedding method needs to be scalable.
 In practice, we use sBert, with $p=384$.
 Another popular choice is FastText~\citep{joulin2016FastText}.